influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/sql/subqueries.md

 ```

 {{% note %}}
-`WHERE` clause subqueries can be used as an alternative to join operations.
+`WHERE` clause subqueries can be used as an alternative to `JOIN` operations.
 {{% /note %}}

 ### Examples {#where-subquery-examples}